pawap/sentiment19/README.md

 ```
 (The document will have to have an '_id' field, of course.)
 The password <pass> needs to be encoded with bcrypt.
 Here's a useful [web-based bcrypt encoder](https://www.browserling.com/tools/bcrypt).

-No you can access the backend with your configured credentials.
+Now you can access the backend with your configured credentials.

 ---
 ---